 - sRGB required.
 Kindle devices render in sRGB.
 Any other profile will render incorrectly.

-- Do not embed ProPhoto RGB or Adobe RGB in ebook covers — colors will shift dramatically.
+- Do not embed ProPhoto RGB or Adobe RGB in ebook covers; colors will shift dramatically on the device.

-- Text safe margin: keep all text, logos, and critical graphics at least 0.25 inch from the trim edge on every side (top, bottom, outer edges).
+- Text safe margin: keep all text, logos, and critical graphics at least 0.25 inch from the trim edge on every side (top, bottom, outer edges of front and back panels).

-- Spine text safe zone: keep spine text at least 0.0625 inchinside each spine fold line to survive normal bindery tolerances.
+- Spine text safe zone: keep spine text at least 0.0625 inch inside each spine fold line to survive normal bindery tolerances of plus-or-minus 0.0625 inch.

-- Gutter margin: KDP does not enforce a gutter on the cover file since the book opens at the interior, not the cover.
+- Gutter: KDP does not enforce a gutter on the cover file since the book opens at the interior, not the cover.
 Still, center critical design elements away from the spine-to-front fold crease.

 Spine text minimums